soc-ucsd/mixed-traffic/docs/structured_optimal_control.md

 ##### [pattern_invariance.m](https://github.com/soc-ucsd/mixed-traffic/blob/main/structured_optimal_control/_fcn/pattern_invariance.m)

+This function will generate a maximally sparsity-wise invariant (MSI) subplace with respect to X. More detailed can be refered to paper "On Separable Quadratic Lyapunov Functions for Convex Design of Distributed Controllers".

 ```matlab
 function [ X ] = pattern_invariance( S )
 % Generate a maximally sparsity-wise invariant (MSI) subplace with respect to X